 A 14-item instrument used to provide a measure of involvement in a range of activities representing advocacy for people with acquired brain injury.

 Agitated Behavior Scale (ABS)

 A 14-item instrument used for serial assessment of agitation by clinician raters.

 Apathy Evaluation Scale (AES)

 An 18-item instrument used for evaluation of apathy.
 Can be self-rated or rated by a clinician or significant other.

 An 18-item measure of self-awareness.
 Can be self-rated or rated by a clinician or significant other.

 A 10-item measure used for serial measurement of cognition by clinician raters.

-Coma Scale (CNC)
+Coma/Near Coma Scale (CNC)

 An 11-item instrument used by clinicians to assess low-level brain-injured patients.